 Once scanned, the data were cleaned and edited.
-General cleaning and editing activities are described briefly below, with more detailed information found in Appendix E (Data Editing Procedures).
+General cleaning and editing activities are described briefly below, with more detailed information found in Appendix D (Variable Values and Data Editing Procedures).

 - Customized range and logical inconsistency edits, following predetermined processing rules to ensure data integrity, were developed and applied against the data. - Edit rules were created to identify and recode nonresponse or indeterminate responses.
-Appendix D (Variable Values and Edits) provides a list of the values and their definitions. - Missing values were recoded for some responses to questions that featured a forced-choice response format and for filter questions where responses to later questions suggested a particular response was appropriate.
-Appendix D (Variable Values and Edits) provides details about when and how these recodings took place. - Variables were designed to summarize the response for the Hispanic ethnicity, race and cancer questions.
-These variables, hisp_cat, race_cat2 and cancer_cat, indicated each response selected for respondents selecting only one response, and a multiple category for all of the respondents who answered multiple responses. - Derived variables were created to reflect each response recorded for the occupation question in order to capture this information when respondents did not follow the instruction to mark only one response.
-For some variables for which a respondent was expected to select only one response, rules, as described in Appendix D (Variable Values and Edits), were used to determine which response was retained.
+Appendix D provides a list of the values and their definitions. - Missing values were recoded for some responses to questions that featured a forced-choice response format and for filter questions where responses to later questions suggested a particular response was appropriate.
+Appendix D provides details about when and how these recodings took place. - Variables were designed to summarize the response for the Hispanic ethnicity, race and cancer questions.
+These variables, hisp_cat, race_cat2 and cancer_cat, indicated each response selected for respondents selecting only one response, and a multiple category for all of the respondents who answered multiple responses.
+Additional variables were added to Cycle 3 to accommodate the new mark-all-that-apply questions (MedInfo_Cat, HaveDevice_Cat, Decision_Cat, TestSource_Cat, HadTest_Cat, and SharedRes_Cat). - Derived variables were created to reflect each response recorded for the occupation question in order to capture this information when respondents did not follow the instruction to mark only one response.
+For some variables for which a respondent was expected to select only one response, rules, as described in Appendix D, were used to determine which response was retained.
 For other variables, imputation, as described below, was carried out. - Data cleaning was carried out for the two height variables: Height_Feet and Height_Inches.
 The rules that were applied minimized the number of out-of-range values by accounting for response measurements in incorrect boxes, responses using metric, responses using only one unit of measurement and other response errors.
-A list of the rules applied to clean these variables is included in Appendix E (Data Editing Procedures). - "Other, specify" responses were examined, cleaned for spelling errors, categorized, and upcoded into preexisting response codes when applicable.
+A list of the rules applied to clean these variables is included in Appendix D.

+• "Other, specify" responses were examined, cleaned for spelling errors, categorized, and upcoded into preexisting response codes when applicable.